Updated on 18/11/2016

-- Establishment of a public trust to preserve the 66-acre forest park (component-1 above) as a public green space into perpetuity.
+- Establishment of a public trust to preserve the 66-acre forest park (component-1 above) and the adjacent 25-acre as public green spaces into perpetuity

 What are the plans for the park?

-The plan is to regenerate an urban rainforest park with facilities and activities which are engaging to various communities.
+The plan is to regenerate an urban forest park with facilities and activities which are engaging to various communities.

-The Taman Tugu Project will also ensure that the public can access and enjoy the site by providing facilities such as walking and running trails, a rainforest education center, play areas for children, food and beverage outlets as well as other outdoor activities.
+The Taman Tugu Project will also ensure that the public can access and enjoy the site by providing facilities such as walking and running trails, play areas for children, food and beverage outlets as well as other outdoor activities.

 The site also houses the Club house for the Persatuan Perkhidmatan Tadbir dan Diplomatik Malaysia (“PPTD”), office of the Malaysian Institute of Strategic and International Studies, a Surau and Hindu shrines – all of which will be maintained on site.